ryedin/site/_management/updating-old-apps.md

            internal-newapp-database-3LOPPMR-i-390257104.us-east-1.elb.amazonaws.com:5432 (database)
 ```

 Note that the leftmost segment of the domain has the format `<app name>-<process name>-<random string>-<random-string>`.
-If all of your endpoints are of this format or the shown internal format, then your app does not need to be upgraded.
+If all of your endpoints are of this format or the shown internal format, then your app does not need to be updated.

 ## How to update